Dylan Carlson Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.91 team ERA that ranks 11th across all MLB pitching staffs.
+- The Angels have the 11th-ranked team ERA across all MLB pitching staffs (3.82).

-- Angels pitchers combine to allow 28 home runs (one per game), the ninth-fewest in baseball.
+- The Angels give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- Sandoval (2-1) takes the mound for the Angels in his sixth start of the season.
-He has a 3.16 ERA in 25 2/3 innings pitched, with 20 strikeouts.
+- Ohtani makes the start for the Angels, his fifth of the season.
+He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.

-- The left-hander's last time out was on Thursday against the Oakland Athletics, when he went seven innings, surrendering two earned runs while allowing six hits.
+- His most recent time out came in relief on Thursday when the righty threw six innings against the Oakland Athletics, surrendering five earned runs while giving up three hits.

-- The 26-year-old has an ERA of 3.16, with 7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.